cryoFIT/cryo_fit2/Developer_note.md

-note      : Although PHENIX group prefers to make cryo_fit2 works on laptop only as well, MD simulation itself takes a lot of computational time as in https://www.olcf.ornl.gov/2019/05/20/summit-charts-a-course-to-uncover-the-origins-of-genetic-diseases.
+note for speed: Although PHENIX group prefers to make cryo_fit2 works on laptop only as well, MD simulation itself takes a lot of computational time as in https://www.olcf.ornl.gov/2019/05/20/summit-charts-a-course-to-uncover-the-origins-of-genetic-diseases.

 Additionally, http://milou.science.uu.nl/services/HADDOCK2.2/haddock.php says that its docking may take 1~2 days.